pentagridsec/shreddy2/README.rst

 ==============================

 * Overwriting Flash memory does not guarantee that there are no data residues left.
-It only reduces the propability.
+It only reduces the probability.
 It is best effort.
 * If the shredding station is compromised and a storage medium is attached, information is exposed to the compromised station.
-You may want to run the shredding station in an air-gapped mode and using a buylight for status signalling.
+You may want to run the shredding station in an air-gapped mode and using a Busylight for status signalling.
 * If you operate the erasing station in a less trustworthy environment, the station could be compromised.
 If you leave USB sticks, they may be removed by other people, either before or after the clean up operation.
-Furthermore, USB sticks could be replaced by malicius hardware that has got implants.
+Furthermore, USB sticks could be replaced by malicious hardware that has got implants.
-* The erasing station should be labeled with a sufficiently noticable warning.
+* The erasing station should be labelled with a sufficiently noticeable warning.
-  Otherwise people think they could charge their phones.
+  Otherwise, people think they could charge their phones.

 Copyright and Licence
 ======================